reef-defi/hardhat-reef/README.md

 Reef network can be configured in `hardhat.config.js` file.

-Here is an example of a configuration for both localhost reef-node and reef-testnet.
+Here is an example of a configuration for both localhost `reef-node` and `reef-testnet`.
-To access your account insert account mnemonic in `<INSERT ACCOUNT MNEMONIC SEED>` field and then access it through `await hre.reef.getSignerByName("Account1");`.
+To inject your account insert account mnemonic in `<INSERT ACCOUNT MNEMONIC SEED>` field and then access it through `await hre.reef.getSignerByName("Account1");`.

 ```javascript
 module.exports = {